s3rvac/retdec-python/README.rst

 Installation
 ------------

-The recommended way to install is from `Python Package Index
+The recommended way of installing is from `Python Package Index
 <https://pypi.python.org>`_ (PyPI) with `pip <http://www.pip-installer.org/>`_:

 .. code-block:: shell